 Characteristic of each animal:

-You’re more than likely not going to receive flowery, lengthy communication from these individuals.
+You’re more than likely not to receive flowery, lengthy communication from these individuals.
 They may also interrupt you.
-Keep your calm, give a confident presentation.
+Keep your calm; give a confident presentation.
 Stay on topic.
 While you shouldn’t be intimidated, you also shouldn’t waste a bull’s time.
 Keep your conversation concise and on-point.
-Furthermore, prestige and uniqueness is very important to the bull.
+Furthermore, prestige and uniqueness are significant to the bull.
 They want to be the best and have the best.

-Detail-oriented (and wise!) and can be very analytical in their approaches to problem solving.
-They tend to ask a lot of questions to really wrap their heads around things.
+Detail-oriented (and wise!) and can be very analytical in problem-solving approaches.
+They tend to ask many questions to really wrap their heads around things.
 Don’t rush.

 Take your time, and don’t get frustrated if things take longer with the owls.
 They mull things over – so they have a slower pace.
 They’re generally introverted and serious in nature, so it’s important to make them feel comfortable.
 Don’t be overly excited or aggressive.
 Match their pace, and assure them you’re available to talk and answer questions for however long they need.

-With the owls, it’s important to be an expert – or at least act like you are!
+It’s important to be an expert with the owls – or at least act like you are!
 Walk the walk!
 Talk the talk!
-Know the nitty gritty details, and give specifics.
+Know the nitty-gritty details, and give specifics.
 Be prepared to answer questions — about anything and everything.
 If you have the luxury of knowing an owl is coming in to speak with you, brush up on the details that may not normally be at the top of your mind.
 You don’t have to be the only one answering questions.
 They should, too!
 Ask them questions.